 The round-up: pasta houses to Greek gems – must-try restaurants in Coolangatta

-Soaked in sunshine and dripping with personality, this seaside hub is known for its pristine beach (which wraps around to Rainbow Bay and Snapper Rocks) and laid-back vibe, making it a popular hang for locals and tourists alike.
-The bonus to all of that is that Cooly, which is the southernmost suburb on the Gold Coast (yep, take one step too far and you’re in New South Wales) is also dotted with some top-notch eateries – and a lot of them fly under the radar.
+Our friends on the border are going through a tough time at the moment due to COVID-19 lock-downs, border closures and a drop in tourist numbers.
+We thought it was prime time to highlight some of the sublime sun-soaked spots in the seaside hub.
+Dripping with personality, the area is known for its pristine beach (which wraps around to Rainbow Bay and Snapper Rocks) and laid-back vibe, making it a popular hang for locals and tourists alike – all while boasting some seriously impressive eats.
+The bonus to all of that is that Cooly, which is the southernmost suburb on the Gold Coast and is also dotted with some top-notch eateries – and a lot of them fly under the radar.
 So, for those searching for restaurants in Coolangatta, here’s a handy list of must-try spots.

 There’s often a line-up of local pizza fiends clamouring for a taste of Francie’s woodfired goodness.
 The pizzas here are kept simple and authentic, accompanied by a handful of small shareable bites (including vegan options) and a fun list of wines.
 Gear up for good times and great pizza when heading to Francie’s.

 Enjoying stunning ocean views and a dreamy fit-out, dining destination and bar Baskk has all of the ingredients for memorable beachside long lunch, an intimate dinner for two or a fun-filled feast with the brood.
-The menu covers land and sea with tasty bar snacks, handmade pizzas, and share plates of barbecued meats and seafood.
-Find a spot in the rum bar down the back for a post-dinner tipple.
+Simple, honest and traditional Italian food made using quality all-local produce is what it’s all about – think relaxing cocktail-filled lunches, aperitivos and snacks in the afternoon sun, and long-table dinner feasts (with all of the vino) at night.

 Eddie’s Grub House